 Installing and configuring MariaDB

-Learn how to install and configure MariaDB for Edge Flow Manager (EFM).
-MariaDB should act as a drop-in binary for MySQL so configuration is very similar.
+Learn how to install and configure MariaDB for Edge Flow Manager.
+MariaDB should act as a drop-in binary for MySQL, so its configuration should be very similar.

-For supported database versions, see System Requirements for EFM.
+For more information about supported database versions, see System Requirements for Edge Flow Manager.

-If you want to use MySQL, PostgreSQL, or OracleDB instead of MariaDB, you may skip these steps.
-See the relevant installation instructions in the respective sections.
+If you are using MySQL or PostgreSQL instead of MariaDB, you can skip these steps and use the MySQL and PostgreSQL instructions in their respective sections.

-1. Log in to the machine on which you want to install MariaDB to use for the EFM server.
+1. Log in to the machine where you want to install MariaDB for the Edge Flow Manager server.

 /usr/bin/mysql_secure_installation

-MariaDB then asks you to change the password.
+MariaDB prompts you to set a new password.

-4. Download the MariaDB JDBC connector and place it in the EFM lib directory:
+4. Download the MariaDB JDBC connector driver from the MariaDB Connector/J docmentation.

 /path/to/efm-1.4.0/lib/